meows/racket/docs/logarithm-natural.md

 ```

 It would appear that for very large `n`, the function `e(n)` gets closer and
-closer to a number around `2.7182`, except the number goes on forever because
+closer to a number around `2.7182`, except the written representation of the
-like `π`, it is an irrational real number.
+number goes on forever because like `π`, it is an irrational real number.